elastisys/compliantkubernetes/docs/user-guide/safeguards/enforce-podsecuritypolicies.md

 ## Restricted Pod Security Standard

-The default enforcement in Compliant Kubernetes follows the upstream [Restricted Pod Security Standard as defined by Kubernetes](https://kubernetes.io/docs/concepts/security/pod-security-standards/#restricted).
+The default enforcement in Welkin follows the upstream [Restricted Pod Security Standard as defined by Kubernetes](https://kubernetes.io/docs/concepts/security/pod-security-standards/#restricted).
 This standard includes the following:

 - Escalation and privileged mode are disallowed.